VirtexXR/TechnicalArt-Challenge/README.md

 - Scan Lines
 - Color Tint

-The banners will be displayed in a range of standalone and mounted (with a background) scenarios so you will have to account for this in design of things like opacity.
+The holograms will be displayed in a range of standalone and mounted (with a background) scenarios so you will have to account for this in design of things like opacity.

 ![image](https://user-images.githubusercontent.com/33485538/128692730-fa7c06f2-3fdc-44b0-b8d2-5fdd89e10de1.png)